lemelon/cozysdk-client/api.md

      {"n": "bob"}

-The "n" letter is used because this is how the document field has been updated in the couchdb data-system by the user who has coded the "Contact" app.
+The "n" letter is used because this is how the document field has been updated in the couchdb data-system by users who have coded the "Contact" app.

 #### A simple example